Why Diets Don't Work... and What Does

 Posted Oct 21, 2010

-"We've seen many eating disorders begin with people who are overweight trying to get healthy by dieting.
-I would not recommend daily weighing for college students because that's when so many eating disorders begin."
+After my last blog post, "The Scale: Friend or Foe?"
+I received an interesting comment from a therapist colleague: "We've seen many eating disorders begin with people who are overweight trying to get healthy by dieting.
+I would not recommend daily weighing for college students, because that's when so many eating disorders begin."

 I think I had better make myself clear: I am against dieting for weight loss.
 Here's why.